Another in my occasional series on Good Questions to teach from. This is the Mighty Cable Company question from the 2009 AB Calculus exam, number 3

 - The $120 per meter is a rate.
 This should be deduced from the units: dollars per meter.

 - The cost of producing the portion of cable x meters from one end cable is also a rate for the same reason.
-In economic this is called the marginal cost; the students did not need to know this term.
+In economics this is called the marginal cost; the students did not need to know this term.

 - The profit is an amount that is a function of x, the length of the cable.